Elenikats/Elenikats/README.md

   - [Connect via LinkedIn](https://www.linkedin.com/in/eleni-katsareli/)

 - 🌸 Fun fact:
-  - I have 103 houseplants! 🌿
+  - I have more than 100 houseplants! 🌿

-- ⚡ Hobbies
-   - Bouldering
-   - Swing dancing
-   - Acrobatics
-   - Baking sourdough bread
+- ⚡ Hobbies: bouldering, swing dancing, acrobatics and baking sourdough bread :)

 <!--
 **Elenikats/Elenikats** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.